 Keeping track of all your baby’s latest feedings and diaper changes can feel overwhelming.
 Get a convenient way to track feeding and diaper times with my FREE printable tracker!
 Download it below:

-After your baby has been awake for an hour and a half, then you put her sleep drowsy but awake (sleep).
-She can explore different ways to put herself to sleep, such as sucking on her thumb or rolling her head side to side.
+- After your baby has been awake a while, put him to sleep drowsy but awake (sleep).
+He can explore different ways to put himself to sleep, such as sucking on his thumb or rocking his head side to side.

 6. Find alternative ways to hold your baby

-Your baby’s preferred position?
+Because a baby’s preferred position?
 In your arms.
-The snuggling is good, but not sustainable.
-After all, you need your arms for other things, and it’s not always safe to fall asleep with the baby in your arms.
-(Check out a guide I wrote about getting your baby to sleep without being held.)
+The snuggling feels good, but isn’t sustainable.
+After all, you need your arms to get things done, from using the restroom to preparing food.
+And it’s not always safe to fall asleep with the baby in your arms.

-- Place a square swaddle blanket (like these Aden+Anais ones I used) flat on a surface like a diamond.
+- Place a square swaddle blanket (like these Aden+Anais ones I loved) flat on a surface like a diamond.

 - Fold the top corner down 5-10 inches towards the middle so that the diamond now looks like the top part got cut off.